sushantag9/Automated-Detction-of-Liver-cancer-in-WSI/README.md

 2. Create a file called `/_layouts/default.html` in your site
 3. Paste the default layout content copied in the first step
 4. Customize the layout as you'd like

-## Roadmap

-See the [open issues](https://github.com/pages-themes/minimal/issues) for a list of proposed features (and known issues).

-## Project philosophy

-The Minimal theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.

-## Automated Detction of Liver cancer in WSI

-This project focuses on detection and segmentation of liver cancer in WSI using parallel processing on GPU and used techniques of pruning to improve and optimize my model.
-The baseline of the model is Unet and Vnet.
-Further the model has been upgraded with a ResNet backbone and model pruning technique were also applied.
-### Technology: Python, Deep Learning, AI for Medical Analysis